CARBON DIOXIDE REMOVAL

 THE STATE OF CARBON DIOXIDE REMOVAL

-The State of Carbon Dioxide Removal report, a first-of-its-kind global assessment of the state of CDR and the gap we need to close, was published in January 2023.
-It was led by ONZ Executive Director Dr Steve Smith, and ONZ fellow Dr Jose Maria Valenzuela was a co-author.
+The State of Carbon Dioxide Removal reports are a global, independent scientific assessment of the state of CDR and the gap we need to close.
+The first was published in January 2023, with a 2nd Edition published in June 2024 and a new edition on the way.
+The reports are led by ONZ Executive Director Dr Steve Smith, in collaboration with multiple other research institutes around the world.
+ONZ Fellow Dr Injy Johnstone and former Fellow Dr Jose Maria Valenzuela are co-authors.

 Key findings include: